Weizilla/run-pace-alexa/README.md

 # Run Speed Alexa Skill

-A Spring Boot Alexa skill for calculating your run speed
+A Spring Boot Alexa skill for calculating your run pace